- General news

 Your official result will be notified through UCAS Conservatoires Track after the Selection Board has met, following the end of the two days of assessments.

-Continuing Professional Development Diploma (CPD Dip) - there are no academic written requirements required to support your application, though we recommend contacting the Head of Conducting to discuss your study plans when you are considering applying.
+Continuing Professional Development Diploma (CPD Dip) - there are no written requirements required to support your application, though we recommend contacting the Head of Conducting to discuss your study plans when you are considering applying.

 Master of Music (MMus), Advanced Diploma